Fullmeals.

 Step 14: Score the bread

-Using a sharp blade or knife, score the top of each bread loaf.
+Using a sharp blade or knife, top of each bread loaf.
 The oats might make the cut a little tricky, but it doesn't have to be perfect.

 Step 15: Add steam and initial bake